2019 Vault Rankings

 About Johnson & Johnson

-It's difficult to get well without Johnson & Johnson (J&J).
-The diversified health care giant operates in three segments through more than 260 operating companies located in more than 60 countries.
-Its Medical Devices division offers surgical equipment, monitoring devices, orthopedic products, and contact lenses, among other items.
-J&J's Pharmaceuticals division makes drugs for an array of ailments, such as neurological conditions, blood disorders, autoimmune diseases, and pain.
-Top sellers are psoriasis and arthritis drugs Remicade and Stelara.
-Finally, J&J's Consumer business makes over-the-counter (OTC) drugs and products for baby, skin, and oral care, as well as first-aid and nutritional uses.
-The company operates worldwide but makes more than half of its revenues in the US.
+Johnson & Johnson (J&J) is a diversified health care giant operating through more than 260 companies located in more than 60 countries.
+Its Pharmaceuticals division is focused on manufacturing medicines for infectious diseases, neurological, cardiovascular, pulmonary hypertension, autoimmune, and oncology ailments.
+Top sellers are psoriasis drugs Remicade and Stelara and cancer drug Zytiga.
+J&J's Medical Devices division offers surgical equipment, orthopedic products, and contact lenses, among other items.
+Finally, J&J's Consumer business makes over-the-counter (OTC) drugs and products for baby, skin, oral, women's, and first-aid care.
+The company operates worldwide but makes about half of revenue in the US.

-J&J has more than 260 operating companies in 60 countries selling products around the world.
-It has research facilities in more than a dozen countries and operates about 125 manufacturing facilities in North America, Asia, Europe, and the Middle East.
+Headquartered in New Brunswick, US, J&J has approximately 260 operating companies in 60 countries selling products around the world.
+It has research facilities in more than a dozen countries and operates in about 100 manufacturing facilities in North America, Asia, Europe, and the Middle East.

-While the US and Europe represent the company's largest markets (accounting for more than 50% and about 25% of sales, respectively), the firm has been working to expand its presence in markets in Asia (especially China) and other regions that are emerging as high-growth opportunities.
-The Asia/Pacific region and Africa together account for more than 15% of revenue, while the non-US Western Hemisphere accounts for about 10%.
+While the US and Europe represent the company's largest markets (accounting for about 50% and nearly 25% of sales, respectively).
+The Asia-Pacific region and Africa together account for nearly 20% of revenue, while the non-US Western Hemisphere accounts for nearly 5%.

 Sales and Marketing

-J&J distributes its pharmaceutical products to retailers, wholesalers, and health care providers including hospitals.
+J&J distributes its pharmaceutical and medical device products to retailers, wholesalers, and health care providers including hospitals.
+Products are marketed to consumers and health professionals.

-J&J's two largest customers are wholesalers that distribute products across all three segments; they represent some 14% and 10% of total sales, respectively.
+J&J's three largest customers are wholesalers that distribute products across all three segments, each representing between 10% and 15% of sales.

 Mergers and Acquisitions